thelovesmith/Intro_to_MongoDB/README.md

 >
 ```

-Note that although I've switched to the `JobContacts` database, I haven't put any data into it yet, it doesn't show up in the database list.
+Note that although I've switched to the `contacts` database, I haven't put any data into it yet, it doesn't show up in the database list.

 The collection we'll create in our database will be called `contacts`.
 It has no entries in it yet, which you can see by saying `db.contacts.count()`